Sara Rue: Career

 In October 2010, Rue joined the cast of Rules of Engagement in a recurring role as Brenda, Jeff and Audrey's surrogate.

 It was announced in December 2011 that Rue would be writing and starring in a new show on The CW called Poseurs, about a young woman named Lucy whose life is upended when her fiancé moves out and her fresh-from-rehab collegiate best friend, Alexandra, moves in.
 The two friends pose as a lesbian couple and actually get married in order to stay in the nice apartment building that only allows married couples.

 Rue starred in the ABC show Malibu Country as Reba McEntire's upbeat trophy wife neighbor, Kim Sallinger.
 Malibu Country ran for one season (2012–13).
 Rue had the title role of Deb Dorfman in the movie Dorfman in Love (2012).

 In 2014, Rue appeared in a recurring role as Candace, fiancee of Christy's ex-husband on the CBS sitcom Mom.
 In 2015, she was cast as main character Dora in the TV Land comedy Impastor.
 The show was cancelled after its second season in 2016.
 Rue had a recurring role as Nancy Granville on ABC's American Housewife which was canceled after five seasons.

 In 2017, Rue was cast in the recurring role of Olivia Caliban on the second season of the Netflix comedy drama series A Series of Unfortunate Events.

-She also has a reoccurring role in The Rookie.
+She also has had a recurring role in The Rookie portraying Nell Forester.